GinjaChris/pentmenu/README.md

 ## Donations

-Donations are accepted in coin:
+Donations are accepted in cryptocurrency:

 Bitcoin:
 ```